vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > **Note**:  Although the deployment may complete quickly, the configuration of the VM continues in the background.

-1. Once the template has completed, navigate to the **Outputs** pane and make a note of the following:
+1. Once the template has completed, navigate to the **Outputs** pane, and then use your text editor to make a record of the following:

     * Public FQDN
     * Public SSH

-####
- Task 3: Open IoT Edge Gateway Device Ports for Communication
+#### Task 3: Open IoT Edge Gateway Device Ports for Communication

 Standard IoT Edge devices don't need any inbound connectivity to function, because all communication with IoT Hub is done through outbound connections.
 Gateway devices are different because they need to receive messages from their downstream devices.
 If a firewall is between the downstream devices and the gateway device, then communication needs to be possible through the firewall as well.
 For the Azure IoT Edge Gateway to function, at least one of the IoT Edge hub's supported protocols must be open for inbound traffic from downstream devices.
 The supported protocols are MQTT, AMQP, and HTTPS.